SAP/terraform-provider-btp/docs/data-sources/subaccount_service_instances.md

 description: |-
   Lists all service instances in a subaccount.
   Tip:
-  You must be assigned to the admin or viewer role or service auditor of the subaccount.
+  You must be assigned to the admin or viewer role of the subaccount.
 ---

 # btp_subaccount_service_instances (Data Source)